Syha-01/national-inservice-training/curl-requests.md

 curl -i -d "$BODY" localhost:4000/v1/users
 ```

-From the response, you will need to copy the `token` value from the `user` object.
+From the response, you will need to copy the `id` of the user and the `token` value from the `user` object.
 This is the activation token.

 ## 2. Activate the new user